Iris-Smok/The-Healthy-Family-PP4/README.md

 **Epic: Admin**
 - As a site Admin I can create, edit and delete recipes and comments so that I can manage the site content
 - As a site Admin I can access the admin panel so that I can manage recipes and comments
+- As a site Admin I can log out of the admin panel so that I can disconnect from the website

 **Epic: User Interaction**
 - As a logged-in User I can write comments on recipes so that I can leave my feedback